-The Xbox Series S is a long-rumoured model of the next-gen Microsoft console.
+The Xbox Series S is a cheaper, smaller model of the next-gen Microsoft console.
 It’s a more budget-friendly choice, one that is seemingly meant to be for those who don’t mind not having as much power, because they want to spend less money.

-It was known as the Lockheart, at least this is apparently the case.
-The codename for the Xbox Series X was Anaconda.
+Microsoft finally revealed the Series S in early September, following leaks that gave more details about the console.
+It was previously known as Project Lockhart, alongside the Xbox Series X which was known as Project Anaconda.
 Strange codenames, but hey, who are we to judge.

 What are the differences between the Xbox Series X and Xbox Series S?

 The main difference seems to be with regards to numbers.

 According to the official trailer, the Series S will have the following specs, mirroring the Xbox Series X in some key areas:

 The Xbox Series S actually boasts fewer teraflops than the Xbox One X, but the internal architecture matches the Xbox Series X, ensurin the game performance is one only available via next-gen consoles.